 Bradley Shavit Artson: The first, the first two and a half decades were not so good.

 David Hirsch: Okay.
 Well, we won’t talk about the past then we’ll when to talk about from that point going forward.

-Um, and it’s great to hear that you been able to put some of those differences or issues behind you and move forward.
+Um, and it’s great to hear that you have been able to put some of those differences or issues behind you and move forward.
 Uh, all too often, people are not able to do that, and it’s a debilitating, dysfunctional relationship, um, that holds people back.
 Sure.
 Is there any advice or lessons that you can take away from the experience with your dad?

 Too.
 I think most people are trying their best on often are open to learning a better way of doing things.
 I also think that sometimes you need to do a refresh and a pause.
-And so, you know, I know that in our case, my cutting it off was a way of making my father focus in ways that nothing happened before, like the power shifted because I have the capacity to walk away.
+And so, you know, I know that in our case, by cutting it off was a way of making my father focus in ways that nothing had before, like the power shifted because I have the capacity to walk away.